-This document shows how we use Tickets, Revisions and Releases here at Shotgun to manage our own software development process.
+In this tutorial, we’ll go over how we use Tickets, Revisions, and Releases here at Shotgun to manage our own software development process.
 We’ll first go through some out-of-the-box functionality, and then show you how we’ve customized our own Shotgun around our current workflow.

-The process of enabling these entity types is exactly the same as it is for any other entity type, and is described here.
-Once this is done, you can optionally enable the 'Tool' entity type.
-Enabling 'Tool' is useful if you’d like to organize various projects by Tool or Application, such as “Shot submit tool”, “Hair Pipeline”, etc. For those of you that use Scrum, you can use a Custom Entity for Sprints.
-Just enable one of the custom entities, and rename it “Sprint".
-We do that ourselves, which we'll outline further below.
+First, you will need to enable the entities Tickets, Revisions, and Releases.
+You can also optionally enable the Tool entity.
+Enabling Tool is useful if you’d like to organize various projects by Tool or Application, such as “Shot submit tool”, “Hair Pipeline”, etc. For those of you who use scrum, you can use a custom entity for sprints.
+Enable one of the custom entities, and rename it “Sprint”.

-To start, you need a Project to contain all your Releases, Tickets, and Revisions (and Tools, Sprints, etc.).
-Here at Shotgun, we make a project per Software project, but you can also make a single Project for all your development Projects.
+You will need a project to contain all your Releases, Tickets, and Revisions (and Tools, Sprints, etc.).
+You can create a project per Software project, or make a single project for all your development projects.
 A few of our clients have a “R&D” Project that they use to track all development.